Ganges shark: Conservation actions

 In 2001, the Indian government banned the landing of all species of chondrichthyan fish in its ports.
 However, shortly afterwards, this ban was amended to cover only 10 species of chondrichthyans.
 These, including G. gangeticus, are protected under Schedule I, Part II A of the Wildlife Protection Act of India.
 Doubt exists about the effectiveness of this measure, however, because of difficulties in enforcement.
 A widespread, albeit widely dispersed, artisanal fishery exists for both local consumption and international trade.
-Compagno (1997) recommends an in-depth survey of fishing camps and landing sites, along with a sampling program in the Ganges system to determine the current status of this shark along with other gangetic elasmobranchs such as stingrays and sawfish.
+Compagno (1997) recommends an in-depth survey of fishing camps and landing sites, along with a sampling program in the Ganges system to determine the current status of this shark along with other Gangetic elasmobranchs such as stingrays and sawfish.

 Human interaction

 The Ganges shark is widely feared as a ferocious man-eater, but most of the attacks attributed to it are probably the result of confusion with the bull shark Carcharhinus leucas.
 This is likely because bull sharks are known to travel long distances into freshwater systems and may co-exist in the same waters as the Ganges shark.
 Since little is known about the behaviour of genuine freshwater river sharks, and since G. gangeticus is critically endangered, contact with humans is very rare.
+There has been one attack which might be attributable to the Ganges shark, this attack happened in 1868 and was attributed to the shark by Joseph Fayrer.

 The biological differences between the Ganges shark and bull shark also point to a lower likelihood of attacks on humans by the Ganges shark.
 G. gangeticus has much narrower, higher, upper teeth and slender-cusped, less heavily built lower teeth than C. leucas.
 Such small sharp teeth are more suitable for fish-impaling, and less useful for dismembering tough mammalian prey than the stout teeth of the bull shark.